apetros/sps-cut/content/post/2024_Lille_GFM/index.md

 3. **Converter Integration:** The focus then shifted to converter interactions within the grid, delving into the dynamics between synchronous machines and power converters.
 The highlight of the day was a practical demonstration of grid-forming control, offering participants a glimpse into its transformative potential.

 4. **AC/DC Grid Interaction:** The workshop concluded with an exploration of the interaction between AC and DC grids and a final discussion on the future of grid-forming control technologies.
 This session emphasized the growing need for integrated approaches in managing diverse energy resources effectively.

-## Personal Reflections
-Attending the SUNRISE Summer School was an eye-opening experience, offering a rare blend of academic rigor, practical learning, and collaborative opportunities.
-The focus on real-time applications, especially in the context of renewable energy, aligns perfectly with the increasing need for innovative solutions in energy systems.